full-stack-devs-learn/niantic-2024-final-capstone-comic-book/README.md

 ![Wireframe](./img/wireframe.png)

 ### Agile Practices
 We applied Agile methodologies by working in short development sprints.
-Daily stand-ups and weekly retrospectives helped us stay on track and continuously improve the product.
+Daily stand-ups and retrospectives helped us stay on track and continuously improve the product.

 ## Challenges, Approach, and Solutions